DESERT BIGHORN SHEEP HUNT

 This ranch consists of twenty thousand of acres of land in the Tinaja Verde mountains near the border of Texas, where native bighorn populations originally roamed.
 The land is only partially fenced, with one side completely open to allow wild animals to get in and out.
 The ranch land is perfect, with plenty of water and vegetation, so the herds don’t try to leave through the same exits.
 The ranch has been inspected by Boone & Crockett and qualifies for their record books.
 It also qualifies for the Wild Sheep Foundation and they have recently honored the outfitter with a Conservation Award.

 The land provides a perfect habitat for mule and bighorns, with mountains rising to peaks more than a mile high.
 Expect a real challenge on your desert bighorn sheep hunting adventure, with the tough hikes and long shots typical of mountain hunts.

 While temperatures can climb to 100 degrees in the summer, your hunt will take place in the cooler parts of the year: the desert bighorn sheep hunting season lasts from late November to late March, while the mule deer hunting season lasts from the beginning of December to the end of January.
 Be prepared for below-freezing temperatures in the winter.
 Fortunately, the lows are rarely worse than 23 degrees, and 60-degree winter days aren’t unknown.

-Besides bighorns and mule deer, the land is populated by mountain lion, bobcat, fox and collared peccary.
+Besides bighorns and mule deer, the land is populated by a mountain lion, bobcat, fox, and collared peccary.
 The vegetation is varied, with acacia trees serving as a dominant feature.

 The large ranch features luxurious, Santa Fe-style accommodations, great mountain views, and tasteful decoration.
-Gourmet meals are provided, including both Mexican and international foods, and are accompanied with a selection of wines.
+Gourmet meals are provided, including both Mexican and international foods, and are accompanied by a selection of wines.

 3000-foot landing strip complete with a hanger; luxury accommodations; food and